Table of Contents

 Hormones are chemicals in your body that are carried in your blood stream and send messages between different organs.
-They are formed in glands and organs, and they control all sorts of processes in the body.
-Hormones have an effect on your growth, metabolism (your body's chemical processes), sex drive, and ability to have children.
+They are formed in glands and organs and control all sorts of processes in the body.
+Hormones affect your growth, metabolism (your body's chemical processes), sex drive, and ability to have biological children.

 Studies have shown that HIV can affect the body's ability to make hormones and keep healthy hormone levels.
 There are many types of hormones.
-The hormones that seem to be particularly affected by HIV are the following:
+The hormones that seem to be particularly affected by HIV are:

 - Estrogen and progesterone: female sex hormones that are made in the ovaries

 - Testosterone: male sex hormone found in small amounts in women's bodies.
-Testosterone is made in the adrenal glands (just above the kidneys) and in the ovaries.
+Testosterone is made in the adrenal glands (located just above the kidneys) and in the ovaries.

-- DHEA: steroid hormone that may be connected with immune function and energy.
+- DHEA (Dehydroepiandrosterone): steroid hormone that may be connected to immune function and energy.
 DHEA is made in the adrenal glands and sex hormones are made from it.